Curriculum Detail - Grade 1

 • Explore and experiment with 2D and 3D media and techniques

-• Develop an understanding of line, color, pattern, and composition
+• Continue to develop an understanding of line, color, pattern and composition

 • Engage in personal expression through visual means

-• Discover artists, particularly female artists from other times and places
+• Discover artists, particularly female artists from other times, places and cultures

 • Connect to themes from the classroom curriculum through art

-• Build fine motor and hand skills with tools and materials
+• Continue the development of fine motor and hand skills with tools and materials

 • First Grade Dance